GutleberB94/Basic-Portfolio/README.md

 # Basic-Portfolio

-This is a personal website to showcase my HTML and CSS skills
+This is a personal website to showcase my HTML and CSS skills as well as link to my projects.

 # Contributors
 @GutleberB94